Zuoyuan-Zhao/CortevaCodingExercise/README.md

 * Description: created a process that read through all the files in certain folder and parse and insert into MySQL DB table.
 It will log according to different levels as well

 ### Problem 3 - Data Analysis:
-* Answer location: data-analysis/stats.py
+* Answer location: data-analysis/stats.py + WeatherStat.sql
+* Description:
+  * created a MySQL table locally to contain all the data with a primary key combo of [Location, Year] to make sure uniqueness
-* Description: created 2 method to execute queries in MySQL DB, which requires parameters from user and will output result directly
+  * created 1 method to execute stored procedure in MySQL DB to calculate stats and put the result into WeatherStats table

 ### Problem 4 - REST API:
 * Answer location: api/